ecDusty/.Web-Starter-Tool-Kit/README.md

     ```

 3. Run npm install program - _using command line_
-  * As you have already downloaded my project, you have my **package.json** file, which has a list of all the dependencies and devdependencies needed for the project.
-By running 'npm install', your tell npm to run it's 'install' package on all the dependencies & devdependencies located within the package.json file.
+  * As you have already downloaded my project, you have my **package.json** file, which has a list of all the dependencies and dev-dependencies needed for the project.
+By running 'npm install', your tell npm to run it's 'install' package on all the dependencies & dev-dependencies located within the package.json file.
   * This is quicker than installing each gulp package required seperately
     _* Make sure your are in the repository folder before you start the npm install process_
     ```sh